PranavBhandari97/Machine-Learning-Algorithms/Regression/Decision Tree Regression/README.md

 ![](DecisionTreeRegressor.jpeg)

 ## Other Models
-#### Other models like Polynoimal Regression, Random Forest and Support Vector Regression (SVR) were used as well to solve this problem.
+#### Other models like Polynomial Regression, Random Forest, and Support Vector Regression (SVR) were used as well to solve this problem.
 The table below shows their predictions in both languages.

 ## Predictions of other models
 | Model | Python | R |